iboyko21/frontend-application-design/chapter5/README.md

 }
 ```

-Import the `EXT_TodoItem` typescript interface declaration into `TodoItem`, and add the following function that returns a new TodoItem but converst the `status` into a `complete` boolean.
+Import the `EXT_TodoItem` typescript interface declaration into `TodoItem`, and add the following function that takes an object of type `EXT_TodoItem` and returns a new `TodoItem`.
+This function will need to convert the `status` into a `complete` boolean.

 ```js
 static fromServerObject({id, text, status} : EXT_TodoItem ) {